 Completed applications and appropriate fees must be received by Professional Testing, Inc., no later than 30 days prior to the examination date.

-General, Building, Residential, and Plumbing examination parts (trade knowledge, contract administration, and project management) are administered in paper and pencil format and are offered multiple times per year at locations throughout Florida.
+Plumbing trade knowledge examinations are administered in paper and pencil format and are offered multiple times per year.
 Candidates approved to sit for these examinations will receive confirmation from Professional Testing, Inc., that includes the specific date, time, and location of the examination.

 Beginning August, 2018: General, Building, and Residential (contract administration and project management) examinations will be administered in computer-based testing format.
 Plumbing (trade knowledge) examinations will continue to be administered in paper and pencil format multiple times per year.